Which one would we choose?

 It is my understanding that at the time of writing, the brands who do make toothbrushes closest to being truly ultrasonic are Megasonex, Smilex and Emmi-Dent.
 These rely mostly or entirely on ultrasonic frequencies (with minimal sonic frequencies) so you’ll be best off choosing between these if ultrasonic is what you want.

-We are yet to go hands-on with these brushes but plan to test them in the near future.
+We have been hands-on with the Megasonex M8S and plan to test more in the near future.

 At the time of writing, I couldn’t find any of these brushes available with retailers.